 Following the completion of the strategy, we completed works to improve the junction of Great Suffolk Street and Dolben Street in 2013, and a project connecting Prices Street in 2015.

-We're currently working on the section of street between the junction of Great Suffolk Street with Union Street and Surrey Row, which is known as 'Union Parade' for ease of reference.
+We're currently working on the section of the street between the junction of Great Suffolk Street with Union Street and Surrey Row, which is known as 'Union Parade' for ease of reference.

-A number of projects are underway at the junction of Great Suffolk Street and Union Street, including the construction of the Old Union Yard, the Music Box, and the Quietway cycle route from Greenwich to Waterloo.
+Several projects are underway at the junction of Great Suffolk Street and Union Street, including the construction of the Old Union Yard, the Music Box, and the Quietway cycle route from Greenwich to Waterloo.